KyleKing/My-Programming-Sketchbook/Raspberry_Pi/RPI_Docs/Readme.md

 The entire file is included in `update.sh`, which I like to store in my `~/bin/` as an executable file.
 See below for more info on making a file executable and how to add notifications on long script completions.

-## Alerting on the End of Long Commands
+### Alerting on the End of Long Commands

-I found a [great guide]](http://www.pratermade.com/2014/08/use-pushbullet-to-send-notifications-from-your-pi-to-your-phone/) that walks through how to use Pushbullet for bash notifications.
+This [great guide](http://www.pratermade.com/2014/08/use-pushbullet-to-send-notifications-from-your-pi-to-your-phone/) walks through how to use Pushbullet for bash notifications.
 I summarized and added my own tweaks below:

 1. Make a [Pushbullet](https://www.pushbullet.com/) account and install the app wherever you want to get notifications
 2. In Pushbullet, go to `Settings`, `Account`, and then click `Create Access Token`.
 3. Create a file: `pushbullet` somewhere on your computer (for now):

-    ```
+    ```bash
     #!/bin/bash

     API="<Your Access Token Goes Here>"